Easy Playdough Recipe Without Cream of Tartar

 Preschoolers need hand strengthening activities to prepare them for life skills.
 It also prepares them for learning the correct and mature pencil grasp.
 Playdough is also a great accompaniment to a variety of preschool themes and math activities.

-So, a playdough recipe without cream of tartar is a really valuable thing!
+So, a playdough recipe that doesn’t call for cream of tartar is a really valuable thing to have on hand.

 This recipe does not call for cream of tartar to stabilize it, and the recipe doesn’t call for expensive extracts or essential oils for fragrance